Spring with Ayuverda - New Start!

 • Artichokes: It has a diuretic effect, helps with good digestion and is an important source of fiber, vitamin A, potassium, sodium and iron.

-• Grape fruit: Contributes to reducing blood sugar and maintaining weight.
+• Grapefruit: Contributes to reducing blood sugar and maintaining weight.

-• Contains potassium, sodium, magnesium, calcium, vitamins A, C, B1, B6.
+• It contains potassium, sodium, magnesium, calcium, vitamins A, C, B1, B6.

 Leave a comment

-Please note, comments must be approved before they are published
+Note that comments must be approved before they are published

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.